nearai/nearai_langchain/README.md

 # Or upload agent to nearai registry.
 Run from `nearai` repo:
 nearai registry upload <path_to_your_agent>/my_agent
-# Run in hub.
-Go to app.near.ai and lookup your agent.
+# Go to app.near.ai and lookup your agent.
+Run it.
 ```

 Example agent code: